Q: How does advising work?

 Q: Do many students work while attending college?

 A: Yes, many of our students work part-time.
-If you are enrolled as a full-time student, you should limit your work hours to no more than 20 per week.
-On campus jobs are a great way to earn a little extra money and remain connected to what is going on.
+If you are enrolled as a full-time student, we recommend attempting to limit your work hours to no more than 20 per week if this is feasible financially.
+On campus jobs are a great way to earn a little extra money and remain connected to what is going on around campus.

 Q: Can I take classes at home during the summer?